MITOViXu/MITOViXu.github.io/_posts/2024-07-25-TOEIC_Vocab.md

 ***

 **clever** (adj): thông minh, lanh lợi, sáng suốt.
-A *clever* student is usually the one who can think critically.
+- A *clever* student is usually the one who can think critically.
-It was clever for the Edcation Board top add another year in primary school.
+- It was clever for the Edcation Board top add another year in primary school.
-Some people who appear to be *clever* are actually smart because they know useless general information which they gathered from watching quiz shows.
+- Some people who appear to be *clever* are actually smart because they know useless general information which they gathered from watching quiz shows.
-Nowadays, children are so *clever* that by time they go to school, they already know the lesssons the teacher is about to teach them.
+- Nowadays, children are so *clever* that by time they go to school, they already know the lesssons the teacher is about to teach them.

 ***

 **undergraduate**: chưa tốt nghiệp, sv đại học.
-Scholarships are offered to *undergraduate* and graduate students for short and long-term study in Germany.
+- Scholarships are offered to *undergraduate* and graduate students for short and long-term study in Germany.
-I earned my *undergraduate* degree while studying overseas in Vancouver, British Columbia, Canada.
+- I earned my *undergraduate* degree while studying overseas in Vancouver, British Columbia, Canada.
-Opportunities are provided for U.S. *undergradutate* and graduate students to become more proficient in the cultures and languages of world regions critical to U.S. interests as they study abroad.
+- Opportunities are provided for U.S. *undergradutate* and graduate students to become more proficient in the cultures and languages of world regions critical to U.S. interests as they study abroad.
+- This program seeks to lower barriers to undergraduate study abroad by offering scholarshiops to students with financial need, and we encourage those underrepresented in study abroad programs to apply.

+***

+**preparatory** (adj): chuẩn bị, dự phòng.
+- Traveling overseas for university is a great preparatory exercise for understanding new cultures.
+- Enroll in one-year preparatory course designed for foreign students intending to study a second language.
+- Preparatory programs let students gain the equipvalency or a high school diploma, improve their language skills for studying abroad, or help them get access to postgraduated education.
+- Whether your study overseas or locally, our preparatory programs help you acquire the skills, knowledge and confidence to continue your education and prepare you for the worplace.

+***

+**initiation** (n): giới thiệu sơ bộ, khởi đầu.
+- All of our overseas students will be given the brief initiation to the area.
+- Studying overseas will give students an initiation into a new language and culture.
+- Students interested in pursuing a study abroad program must gain admission independently to the law school overseas and attend a two-day initiation.
+- Prior to the initiation of an International Faculty Exchange Program, the University and its international partner shall enter into an agreement which will set forth arrangements to facilitate the exchange.

+***

+**enrich** (v): làm phong phú <=> **augment** (v): tăng cường <=> **supplement** (v): hoàn thiện <=> **enhance** (v): nâng cao <=> **ameliorate** (v): cải thiện.
+- International study enriches academic experience through exposure to different teaching styles and environments, a diversity of students, and new places to live and travel.
+- Many teachers augment their teaching styles to suit international students.
+- In order to supplement my education, I decided to travel and study internationally.
+- Having a diversity of students in the classroom enhances the overall environment.
+- I choose to reavel to a new country to ameliorate my educational experience.

+***

+tertiary eduation (n) đại học <=> tertiary production (n) dịch vụ <=> public education (n): giáo dục công <=> tertiary period : giai đoạn 3 <=> well-rounded education
+- Many students in the country pursue a tertiary education at the institutions mentioned in the guide.
+- In a soda factory, the fluid is mixed, carbonated, and the tertiary production involves bottling.
+- During a tertiary period of the experiment, the ants subjected to radiation became dominant.
+- After surveying 39 different countries, Germany came out in front as having the best public education system.
+- Part of getting a well-rounded education is taking classes in subjects outside one's declared major.